 What kind of meal is it?

 You can always expect an arepa in a typical Colombian breakfast.
-In addition, it can be eaten as a snack, an appetizer or as a compliment to a main course like bread rolls.
-It is common to eat arepas throughout the day in Venezuela as breakfast, lunch or dinner.
+It can be eaten as a snack, an appetizer or as a compliment to a main course like bread rolls.
+In Venezuela, it is common to eat arepas throughout the day as breakfast, lunch and/ or dinner.

 Arepa is the fundamental base of the Venezuelan diet.
 According to NPR, Venezuelans annually consume about 750 arepas per person, averaging two arepas per day.
-Since the 2015 food shortages began, the consumption of arepas has severely decreased and some say that the arepa is dying in Venezuela due to widespread corn shortages.
+Since the 2015 food shortages began, the consumption of arepas has severely decreased.
+Some say that the arepa is dying in Venezuela due to widespread corn shortages.
 Venezuelans have to stand in line for hours to get their government price-regulated bag of P.A.N. or purchase for much more in the black market.

 Where can I find arepas?

-You can find arepas almost anywhere now!
+You can find arepas almost anywhere in NYC!
 There are a variety of pre-packaged arepas in supermarkets and on Amazon.
-Go to your local Colombian and Venezuela restaurants to explore the different kinds of arepas.
+Go to your local Colombian and Venezuela communities to explore different kinds of arepas.
 If you’re in Queens, do yourself a favor and go to Arepa Lady for some mean Colombian arepas in Jackson Heights and Arepas Café for Venezuelan arepas in Elmhurst.